 - You know that your personal situation meets their lending criteria.

-- The bank has not yet confirmed that they will accept your property as security.
+- The bank hasn’t yet confirmed that they’ll accept your property as security.

 - The pre-approval may be subject to you meeting particular conditions.